calgo-lab/error-paper/benchmarks/profiling/README.md

 ## Quickstart Guide (To get plots from the paper):

-In the `profiling` directory do the following:
+In the `profiling/` directory do the following:

 1. Generate profiling results: `poetry run -- python3 src/profile/profile_numeric.py` and `poetry run -- python3 src/profile/profile_string.py`